-- The impugned AAR order is a non-speaking order and is liable to be set aside on this ground alone. - (i) Without prejudice to the submissions that the penal interest is an additional interest on loan, such penal interest is liable to be included in the value of main supply under Section 15(2)(d) of the CGST Act, and therefore, any treatment given to the main supply shall be given to the penal interest, and hence, shall be exempt from GST. - (ii) In any case, the penal interest charged by the Appellant is in the nature of penalty or liquidated damages for breach of contract, which does not amount to consideration for any contract, and therefore, there cannot be any supply of service. - (iii) Penal interest collected by the Appellant for the breach of contract by the customer, is not covered under the ambit of clause (e) of Entry 5 of Schedule II to the CGST Act.
+- A. The impugned AAR order is a non-speaking order and is liable to be set aside on this ground alone. - At the outset, it is submitted that the impugned AAR order is a non-speaking order, in as much as the Ld.
+AAR while passing the said order has failed to consider the following submissions made by the Appellant and has also failed to record any findings in that regard: - (i) Bounce Charges collected by the Appellant for the breach of contract by the customer, is not covered under the ambit of clause (e) of Entry 5 of Schedule

+Il to the CGST Act.
 The said clause can be made applicable only when there is an agreement to the obligation to tolerate an act or situation, and the word 'obligation' implies a duty or a liability on the person making the obligation, with a corresponding right to the other person to enforce such obligation.
-However, in the present case, there is no obligation upon the Appellant to tolerate an act of non-payment or delayed payment by the borrower.
-The payment of penal interest neither obligates the Appellant not to take any legal action against the borrower, nor the borrower gains any right to sue the Appellant for any legal action taken by the Appellant.
-Therefore, the penal interest payable by the borrower on breach of its contractual obligation cannot be treated as a payment for any obligation on the Appellant towards the borrower.
+However, in the present case, there is no obligation upon the Appellant to tolerate the act of non-payment or delayed payment by the borrower.
+The payment of bounce charges neither obligates the Appellant not to take any legal action against the borrower, nor the borrower gains any right to sue the Appellant for any legal action taken by the Appellant.
+Therefore, the bounce charges payable by the borrower on breach of its contractual obligation cannot be treated as a payment for any obligation on the Appellant towards the borrower.